sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 1. Go to `react-core-mf/config/webpack-config.js`

-2. Around line 27, next to the other similar entries, add:
+2. Find the following line from the file and [comment it out](https://www.w3schools.com/js/js_comments.asp) by surrounding it with `/*` or `//` tags:

     ```JavaScript
-    const CopyWebpackPlugin = require('copy-webpack-plugin');
-    ```

-3. Remove the following line from the file:

-    ```JavaScript
     const ModuleScopePlugin = require('react-dev-utils/ModuleScopePlugin');
     ```

-    In the second occurrence, remove the whole entry as well:
+3. In the second occurrence, comment out this whole entry as well:

     ```JavaScript
     new ModuleScopePlugin(paths.appSrc, [